dmi3/fish/README.md

 * Show 3 (next and prev) months in cal, start week on monday
   - Use [nicl](https://github.com/dmi3/nicl) in installed
 * If [sssh2](https://github.com/dmi3/bin/blob/master/sssh2) installed - use it instead of ssh
+* If [plug](https://github.com/dmi3/bin/blob/master/plug) installed - use it for interactive mount/unmount of USB drives
 * Show images in [kitty](https://sw.kovidgoyal.net/kitty/)
 * `ll` "Scroll ll if theres more files that fit on screen"
 * `mkcd` "Create and cd to directory"